New Jersey Turnpike: 1950s to 1980s

 In November 1966, NJTA announced plans to widen the turnpike between exits 10 and 14 from eight to twelve lanes.
 This abolished the express-local roadway system and established a new system, with the outer roadway for all vehicles and inner roadway for cars only.
-Other aspects of the plan included constructing a new exit 10 in Edison Township, closing old exit 10 and rebuilding exit 11 to provide access to the Garden State Parkway in Woodbridge, reversing the trumpet at exit 12 in Carteret, and relocating exit 13 in Elizebeth to provide direct access to the Goethals Bridge and I-278 instead of Trenton Road.
+Other aspects of the plan included constructing a new exit 10 in Edison Township, closing old exit 10 and rebuilding exit 11 to provide access to the Garden State Parkway in Woodbridge, reversing the trumpet at exit 12 in Carteret, and relocating exit 13 in Elizabeth to provide direct access to the Goethals Bridge and I-278 instead of Trenton Road.
 On July 27, 1968, it was announced that the replacement exit 13 would open on July 31.
 The interchange was opened as planned, and the old exit, which was a split interchange with Trenton Avenue, was closed permanently and slated for reverse engineering, this was completed by October.
 The new exit 11 was completed on September 18, 1969, at which point the original exit 10 was closed.
 The new exit 10 was opened on January 13, 1970, with new dual-dual setup opened the next day on January 14.
 The Western Spur, a new extension of the turnpike meant to let through traffic bypass Secaucus, was opened on September 3, 1970.
 With this, multiple changes were made to the existing roadway.
 It was officially named the Eastern Spur, new unnumbered interchanges connecting it with the Western Spur were built, as well as a major renumbering to make it consistent with the new spur scheme, exit 15 was renumber exit 15E, exit 16 as exit 16E, and exit 18 as exit 18E.
 They also built exit 15W's connection with the original road, and rebuilt exit 15E to provide access to Western Spur traffic.
 With the Bergen-Passaic Expressway being built on the north side of Ridgefield Park in 1964, this left a mile-long gap between the turnpike and expressway approaches onto the George Washington Bridge.
 This gap was closed on October 20, 1971, when an expanded interchange with US 46 was opened, which connected to the Bergen-Passaic Expressway and replaced the trumpet interchange that only served US 46.